THE FALL OF DON JUAN

 WITNESS.
 I like his fiancee much better.

 NATALIE.
-Another compliment and I'll be convinced that you are indeed a seducer.
+Another compliment and I'd have to believe you are indeed a seducer.

 WITNESS.
-I've never been a seducer, but when I met you, I decided to become one.
+I'd never been a seducer, but when I met you, I decided to become one.

 NATALIE.
 You are inexhaustible.